amirisback/frogo-recycler-view/README.md

 # FrogoRecyclerView by Amirisback
 FrogoRecyclerView Extends RecyclerView
-- v2.0.2 - Development
+- v2.0.3 - Development
-- Stable Use
+- Stable Version

 # About This Project
 - Easy Adapter Base On RecyclerViewAdapter